Battlefield 2042 Is Currently Ranked Ninth Worst On Steam.

 Players complained about several enormous maps during the beta, which were excessively big even for full servers.
 Now that the game has been published, there are no longer excuses for the beta scenario, and criticism has begun to pour in from all directions.
 DICE has disabled things like the built-in server discovery and meaningful communication via the microphone, and you can’t even view the current score during fights, for example.

 Players have also reported poor optimization and a slew of bugs.
 For example, game characters become trapped in objects, teammates’ resurrecting doesn’t always function, and there’s a glitch in the game that distributes bullets fired in a random direction with several weapons.
-On consoles, the situation is significantly worse; in particular, the Xbox Series X console is having a lot of issues, with the game resetting the system and a lot of random jams and frame drops.
+On consoles, the situation is significantly worse; in particular, the Xbox Series X console is having a lot of issues, with the game resetting the system and a lot of random jams and framerate drops.

 The greatest sin, though, is server failures.
 They can’t take the load and break down quickly.
 This causes a lot of dissatisfied gamers since they paid for the game and now can’t play it.